 Maafushi.
 Advantages: transfer several times a day from/to the island; open for day visit resorts are nearby; a lot of cafes for tourists; rather developed infrastructure; a floating bar.
 Disadvantages: a lot of guest houses and hotels; a small beach; no house reefs. too many tourists

 Huraa .
-Advantages: the island is one of the perfect place for surfers; resorts are nearby; not far from Male.
+Advantages: the island is one of the perfect places for surfers; resorts are nearby; not far from Male.
 Disadvantages: a small beach; no house reefs; no speedboats; few cafes for tourists.

 Dhiffushi.
-Advantages: few guest houses; a resort is nearby.
+Advantages: a few guesthouses; a resort is nearby.
 Disadvantages: the beach is not large; no cafes for tourists, no good house reef

 Of course, this list is not complete, only the most popular islands are included.